bitcoin-problems/bitcoin-problems.github.io/_problems/channel-jamming.md

 Suppose that Alice and Dave are cooperating to jam the channel between Bob and Charlie.
 Alice initiates the payment, and Dave doesn't reveal the payment secret.
 After a grace period, Charlie is supposed to close the channel to Dave.
-If Charlie doesn't prove the closure to Bob, Bob blames Charlie for the delay and closes the channel to him.
+If Charlie doesn't prove the closure to Bob, Bob should blame Charlie for the delay and close the channel to him.
-If Bob doesn't do prove the closure to Alice, Alice blames Bob and closes the channel to him.
+If Bob doesn't prove the closure to Alice, Alice should blame Bob and close the channel to him.
-Each node either cooperates in punishing the attacker or gets punished itself.
+Each node either punishes the presumed attacker or gets punished by its upstream peer.
-The drawback of provable blaming is that closing channels for forwarding delays threatens the overall network connectivity.
+The drawback of provable blaming is that closing channels threatens the overall network connectivity.
 Channel closure also requires paying on-chain fees.

 ### Payment credits

-In **payment credits** schemes, nodes must commit to some scarce resource to forward payments.
+Another approach is to require nodes to commit to some scarce resource in exchange for **payment credits**, which are then spent to forward payments.

-One such resource is ownership of a Bitcoin UTXO, as described in the **stake certificates** proposal (an instance of a **fidelity bond**).
+One such resource is ownership of a Bitcoin unspent transaction output (UTXO), as described in the **stake certificates** proposal (an instance of a **fidelity bond**).
-A routing node assigns credits to the sender based on the value of the UTXO it owns.
+A routing node assigns credits to the sender based on the value of a UTXO it owns.
 UTXO ownership may be proven in zero-knowledge to preserve privacy.
-The routing node would only know that the sender controls _some_ UTXO that belongs to the current UTXO set and has the value in a certain range.
+The routing node would only know that the sender controls _some_ UTXO from the current UTXO set that has the value in a certain range.
-The stake certificate scheme is expected not to inflate the cost of honest payments (compared to upfront fee).
-Honest users would commit to a resource they control anyway (UTXO ownership), as opposed to paying extra fees.

-Many design and implementation questions remain open, such as:
+Many design and implementation questions remain open:

 - Which ZK scheme should be used?
 - What is the optimal credits-to-UTXO-value function?
 - When should stake certificate expire?

-Another approach to payment credits via scarce resource is **proof-of-work** (PoW).
+Another way to assign payment credits is **proof-of-work** (PoW).
 To forward a payment, the sender provides a proof of performed computation to a routing node.
 The work should be specific to the payment.
-Implementing a PoW-based scheme also has open questions, such as:
+Implementing a PoW-based scheme also has open questions:

 - How to set the difficulty?
 A low difficulty wouldn't sufficiently deter jammers, while a high difficulty would deter honest users.
 - Which function should be used for PoW?
 A SHA-256-based PoW scheme would provide a strong advantage to already deployed Bitcoin mining farms.
-Alternative "ASIC-resistant" hash functions are designed to discourage such hardware specialization.
+Alternative "ASIC-resistant" hash functions have been designed to discourage hardware specialization.

 ## Related Research